 - Setting up the RTM company is relatively simple.
 Companies house has more details on how to do this.
 What might be more difficult is getting the right level of support for the initiative as not everyone on the block may be comfortable with this approach.
 There are legal hurdles to overcome during the process and bills to be paid.
-It may be beneficial to speak to an agent before embarking on this journey, who would be familiar with the process and may be in a position to offer assistance.
+It may be beneficial to speak to a property managing agent before embarking on this journey, who would be familiar with the process and may be in a position to offer assistance.

 Hopefully these points will have helped you to decide next steps, but if you’d like to talk through the right to manage process or anything in more detail, why not contact us using the form below.
 We could even arrange an informal meeting of residents for you, to look at the pros and cons before going ahead.
 We advise many Right To Manage companies, and we work with property lawyers that specialise in this area.